 ‘Judgment’ means a judicial opinion which tells the story of the case; what the case is about; how Court is resolving the case and why.
-‘Judgment’ should be coherent, systematic and logically organized.
+A ‘Judgment’ should be coherent, systematic and logically organized.
 It should enable the reader to trace the fact to a logical conclusion on the basis of legal principles.

 – Hon’ble Justice M.R.
 Shah, Shakuntala Shukla v.
 State of Uttar Pradesh, [Criminal Appeal No. 876 of 2021].